Conditionality And Emptiness

 No condition,

-No condition ever lasts for even a microsecond.
+Ever lasts for even a microsecond.

-All we have is flux,
+All we have is flux.

 Constant change.

-Within this vast mass of conditions,
+Within this vast mass of conditions there is no essence,

 No us-ness,